-- iv.
+- b.1.
+Exposure to a single client/counterparty - i.
+A Large Exposure Risk to a single client/counterparty occurs when the total of the Counterparty Risk Requirement for such single client/counterparty as computed in Subsection A.6 (b) above exceeds ten percent (10%) of the Trading Participant's Core Equity. - ii.
+For purposes of computing the Trading Participant's Large Exposure Risk in relation to a single client or counterparty, the Trading Participant shall include its exposure to persons connected to that client or counterparty. - iii.
+The LERR of a Trading Participant to a single client or counterparty shall be equal to 100% of that portion of the counterparty risk exposure in excess of 10% of the Trading Participant's Core Equity. - iv.
 For purposes of this section, the term "single client or counterparty" includes - - (a) where such single client or counterparty is an individual, the individual, spouse of the individual, the partnership of which he is a partner, any partner of the individual, the spouse of the partner and all the companies or corporations over which the individual exercises control.
-For the purpose of this subsection, an individual is deemed to exercise "control" over a company or corporation if the individual or the individual's spouse, severally or jointly - - (aa) holds, directly or indirectly, more than fifty per cent (50%) of the shares of the corporation, - (bb) has the power to appoint, or cause to be appointed, a majority of the directors of the company or corporation, or - (cc) has the power to make, cause to be made, decisions in respect of the business or administration of the company or corporation, and to give effect to such decisions, or cause them to be given effect to. - (b) where such single client or counterparty is a corporation, the corporation and its affiliated company where the company exercises management and ownership control or significant control over the corporation. - v.
-The maximum LERR that a Trading Participant is allowed to carry in its books in relation to any single client or counterparty is thirty percent (30%) of its Core Equity. - vi.
-The Trading Participant shall report to the Exchange/Commission promptly all its Large exposure risk relating to a particular client or counterparty.
-Reporting of write off of receivables of clients shall be governed by the provisions of Part 2.4 of these Rules. - b2.
-Direct Exposure to a debt issue - i.
-A Large Exposure Risk to a single debt issue when the Large Exposure Risk in relation to an issuer of debt as computed in Subsection A.5 (b) exceeds ten percent (10%) of the Trading Participant's Core Equity.
+For the purpose of this subsection, an individual is deemed to exercise "control" over a company or corporation if the individual or the individual's spouse, severally or jointly - - (aa) holds, directly or indirectly, more than fifty percent (50%) of the shares of the corporation, - (bb) has the power to appoint, or cause to be appointed, a majority of the directors of the company or corporation, or - (cc) has the power to make, cause to be made, decisions in respect of the business or administration of the company or corporation, and to give effect to such decisions, or cause them to be given effect to. - (b) where such single client or counterparty is a corporation, the corporation and its affiliated company where the company exercises management and ownership control or significant control over the corporation.

+- The maximum LERR that a Trading Participant is ٧. allowed to carry in its books in relation to any single client or counterparty is thirty percent (30%) of its Core Equity. - νi.
+The Trading Participant shall report to CMIC/Commission promptly all its Large exposure risk relating to a particular client or counterparty.
+Reporting of write off of receivables of clients shall be governed by the provisions of Part 2.4 of these Rules.

+b2.
+Direct Exposure to a debt issue